 While both InMail and Messages provide a means of communication on LinkedIn, key differences exist between these features.

 - Messages: The primary communication tool within LinkedIn allows users to send direct messages to their connections.
 These conversations are private and kept within your LinkedIn inbox.
 To send a message, you must be connected to the recipient.
 LinkedIn will suggest sending a connection request if you are not connected before being able to message them.
-Messages on LinkedIn can include text, images, documents, links, and emojis, but the primary purpose is casual conversation, sharing relevant content, and updates with your network.
+Messages on LinkedIn can include text, images, documents, links, and attention-grabbing emojis.
+However, the primary purpose is casual conversation, sharing relevant content, and updates with your network.

 When to use InMail and Messages